 Dividend yield, calculated by dividing annual dividends by the current share price, gauges income from a stock.
 A high yield suggests stable returns, but consider other factors like cash flow for a complete evaluation.

-In addition to making money by investing in a stock and waiting for its price to rise, you can also receive a dividend payout.
-Because there are two points of profit, that's why the return on stock investments is a source of joy for so many people.
-But for newbies, it's a bit hard to make money by predicting the rise and fall of a stock's price.
-In contrast, predicting dividend income is much easier, as long as you know the dividend yield.
+In addition to making money by investing in a stock and waiting for its price to rise, you can also receive dividend payouts.
+The potential for profit from both price appreciation and dividends is why stock investments are appealing to so many people.
+However, predicting stock price movements can be challenging for beginners.
+In contrast, forecasting dividend income is generally easier, especially if you understand the dividend yield.

 Known as dividend yield in English, it is a measure of the dividends paid by a stock relative to its current share price.
 It is usually expressed as a percentage and provides investors with an indication of the return on their investment.
 Specifically, it is the ratio of total annual dividends to the current share price.
 Generally, the higher its value, the higher the dividend return, and the lower its value, the lower the dividend return.